The First of Faberge Eggs was the Hen Egg in 1885

-In the Catalogue of Imperial Faberge Eggs, between the years of 1885 and 1916, fifty-four Imperial Faberge eggs were commissioned by the Tsars Alexander III and Nicholas II and described as faithfully as possible on this page.
+The Catalogue of Imperial Faberge Eggs made between 1885 and 1916, included fifty-four Imperial Faberge Eggs commissioned by the Tsars Alexander III and Nicholas II and described as faithfully as possible on this page.

 Fabergé's first Imperial Easter egg was a copy of a similar egg, made of gold and opaque white enamel and containing a miniature hen, which you can still see today in the Danish royal collection of Rosenborg Castle in Copenhagen.
 A photo of the egg is at the top of this page.

-Attracting the eye of Empress Maria Feodorovna with his striking reproductions of Russian archaeological treasures, Carl Fab. was given the title in 1885: Supplier by Special Appointment to the Imperial Court!
+Attracting the eye of Empress Maria Feodorovna with his striking reproductions of Russian archaeological treasures, Carl Faberge. was given the title in 1885: Supplier by Special Appointment to the Imperial Court

-Not long after his appointment, Faberge created his first Imperial Easter egg for Tsar Alexander III, whose pleasure over the series of bejewelled treasures coincided tragically with the ignominious end to their reign.
+Not long after his appointment, Faberge created his first Imperial Easter egg for Tsar Alexander III, whose pleasure over the series of bejeweled treasures coincided tragically with the ignominious end to their reign.

-Purveyor of Imperial Easter eggs for the Russian Royal Family, Faberge is dearly remembered for his Imperial eggs (and other fine objects) that combined hand-enamelling with machine-made guilloche metal backgrounds and set with rose-cut diamonds after the rose-cut diamond was invented in the 1870s.
+Purveyor of Imperial Easter eggs for the Russian Royal Family, Faberge is dearly remembered for his Imperial eggs (and other fine objects) that combined hand-enameling with machine-made guilloche metal backgrounds and set with rose-cut diamonds after the rose-cut diamond was invented in the 1870s.

-In 1917, the Russian Revolution brought a thunderstorm of violence and ended not only the Romanov dynasty but also brought down the House of Fabergé and the science of jewellery egology.
+In 1917, the Russian Revolution brought a thunderstorm of violence and ended not only the Romanov dynasty but also brought down the House of Fabergé and the science of jewelry egology.
 The Bolsheviks seized the Fabergé workshops and their treasures and all production was closed down.
 Peter Carl Fabergé and his family fled from Russia.
-However like most good things, their value just keeps increasing over time; the power in oldness!
+However, like most good things, their value just keeps increasing over time; the Power in Oldness!

-Over the next 30 years, Fabergé produced more than 150,000 objects for the Romanov court, enabling him to employ 500 highly skilled craftsmen and expand his St. Petersburg firm with branches in Moscow, Kiev, Odessa as also London.
+Over the next 30 years, Fabergé produced more than 150,000 objects for the Romanov court, enabling him to employ 500 highly skilled craftsmen and expand his St. Petersburg firm with branches in Moscow, Kyiv, Odesa and also London.

 Forty-seven of the fifty-four Imperial Russian Imperial eggs are known to exist.
-The unifying theme with most of the eggs is the tantalising 'surprise' hidden inside each one.
+The unifying theme with most of the eggs is the tantalizing 'surprise' hidden inside each one.